Ramacciotti/java-spring-rest-feign-postgresql/README.md

 ## Important Configurations

-1) The Thymeleaf template files are located in src/main/resources/templates.
-2) Static resources (CSS, JS) are in src/main/resources/static.
+1) The JaCoCo plugin is configured to exclude DTO, model, and exception classes from coverage since they are POJOs without logic to test.
+2) To modify exclusions or JaCoCo settings, check the pom.xml file.
-3) Database credentials and URL are set in application.properties or application.yml.
+3) Set database credentials and URL in application.properties or application.yml.
-4) To enable Hibernate to update the schema automatically, set spring.jpa.hibernate.ddl-auto=update in your properties.

 ## Contributions